rdkcentral/rdkb-halif-emmc/docs/pages/eMMCHalSpec.md

 ## Interface API Documentation

-All HAL function prototypes and datatype definitions are available in ccsp_hal_emmc.h file.
+All HAL function prototypes and datatype definitions are available in `ccsp_hal_emmc.h` file.
-     1. Components/Process must include ccsp_hal_emmc.h to make use of platform hal capabilities.
+     1. Components/Process must include `ccsp_hal_emmc.h` to make use of platform hal capabilities.
-     2. Components/Process should add linker dependency for libhal_emmc.
+     2. Components/Process should add linker dependency for `libhal_emmc`.

 ## Theory of operation and key concepts

 Covered as per "Description" sections in the API documentation.

-### UML Diagrams

-#### Sequence Diagram
+## Sequence Diagram

 ```mermaid
 sequenceDiagram